Phoenix Assault & Battery Attorney

 - We value client relationships above all else and always provide outstanding customer service.

-What Is a Civil Assault and Battery Claim?
+What Constitutes Assault and Battery in Arizona?

-Damages Available for Assault and Battery
+Damages Available for Criminal Assault and Battery

 - Compensatory damages.
 All successful assault and battery civil claims result in compensatory damages.
 These could include reimbursement for the costs of lost wages, attorney’s fees, court costs, medical expenses, pain and suffering, travel costs, past and future emotional distress, property damage, and more.
 Compensatory damages can refer to the victims’ out-of-pocket and noneconomic losses.